Save the Waves is the foundation of our environmental initiatives. It began in 1992 and evolved from a recycling program to a company-wide philosophy.

 Fresh water on a ship is a precious commodity, and we go to great efforts to ensure it's used efficiently.
 On board, fresh water is used for drinking, showers, sinks, toilets, galleys, pools and spas and is obtained primarily via reverse osmosis or desalination.

 Celebrity Flora was purpose-built for its new home in the Galápagos — making it one of the most environmentally-friendly ships in the region and the only cruise ship in the Galápagos to feature dynamic positioning, a system that uses sensors and gyrocompasses to maintain its position.
+The ship also is equipped with Oceanscope, a series of oceanographic and atmospheric instruments mapping the unique ocean currents surrounding the island chain.

 We’re digitally transforming ourselves and artificial intelligence is a key player in that transformation.
 With a voracious appetite AI gets smarter with each data point it takes in.
 And as it gets smarter, the more efficient our ships become.
 AI has become integral in optimally routing our ships for weather safety, fuel efficiency and guest comfort.
 On our newest ships, it can even keep track of how much energy a single oven is using in the ship's galley.